megabrr/Pico-USB-to-UART/README.md

 ## How It Works

-The bridge uses two asynchronous tasks:
+The bridge uses two asynchronous tasks with uasyncio:
 - `usb_to_uart()`: Reads data from USB and writes it to UART
 - `uart_to_usb()`: Reads data from UART and writes it to USB

+Both tasks run concurrently using `asyncio.gather()`, ensuring bidirectional communication without blocking.
+The implementation uses `select.poll()` for efficient USB input detection (checking if data is available before reading) and `uart.any()` for UART input detection.

 ## Troubleshooting